-- b.
-Long/short hedge funds seek to provide risk-adjusted returns by employing a concentrated, value-oriented long/short investment strategy with the willingness to use activism. - c.
+- Long/short hedge funds seek to provide risk-adjusted returns by employing a concentrated, value-oriented long/short investment strategy with the willingness to use activism. - c.
 Private credit funds seek investments, directly or indirectly, in public and/or private debt and equity or other interests relating to real estate assets on a global basis, with a primary focus in the U.S. The funds aim to create a diversified portfolio of income-producing loans collateralized by institutional quality commercial real estate.
 Investments in private credit funds do not have a redemption right.
 Instead, distributions are received from the liquidation of the underlying assets of the funds. - d.
 Multi-manager funds utilize a managed account platform with the objective of achieving capital appreciation at superior risk-adjusted rates of return by investing primarily through a fundamental equity strategy.
 Investments in multi-manager funds do not have a redemption right.
 Instead, distributions are received from the liquidation of the underlying assets of the funds. - e.
 Private equity secondary funds achieve their objectives by acquiring interests in U.S. growth capital and small and middle market buyout investments, primarily through secondary market purchases of interests in established funds that are less than 50% invested.
 Investments in private equity secondary funds do not have a redemption right.
 Instead, distributions are received from the liquidation of the underlying assets of the funds. - f.
-Long-only equity funds consist of an alternative investment that invests in the best European companies with strong economic characteristics, good growth potential and recognizable brands. - g.
 Preferred securities funds are designed to take advantage of opportunities to earn premium yield within preferred equity securities ("preferreds").
-This strategy focuses on investing in preferreds of the largest U.S. money center banks and at times, high quality U.S. regional banks. - h.
+This strategy focuses on investing in preferreds of the largest U.S. money center banks and at times, high quality U.S. regional banks. - g.
 Private real estate invests primarily in stabilized income-generating commercial real estate in the United States and to a lesser extent may invest outside the United States and in real estate debt.
 Investments in private real estate normally do not have a redemption right.
-Instead, distributions are received from the liquidation of the underlying assets of the funds. - i.
+Instead, distributions are received from the liquidation of the underlying assets of the funds. - h.
 Private equities is an alternative asset class focused on investments in companies whose shares do not trade on public exchanges.
 Private equity is composed of funds that invest directly in domestic and international private companies.
 Underlying investments in companies may be structured as leveraged buyouts, growth capital, or distressed investments.
 Investments in private equity funds normally do not have a redemption right.
 Instead, distributions are received from the liquidation of the underlying assets of the funds.

-Notes to Financial Statements (Modified Cash Basis) December 31, 2023 and 2022
+Notes to Financial Statements (Modified Cash Basis) December 31, 2024 and 2023